DHTMLX/docs-kanban/docs/guides/localization.md

 ## Example

-In this snippet you can see how to switch through the several locales:
+In this snippet you can see how to switch through several locales:

 <iframe src="https://snippet.dhtmlx.com/hrblf1mm?mode=js&tag=kanban" frameborder="0" class="snippet_iframe" width="100%" height="600"></iframe>